magao-x/handbook/handling/telescope_removal.rst

 -  Power down all of MagAO-X

    - Ensure that ``stagepickoff`` is in the ``tel`` position.
-   - Place the k-mirror at 0 degrees.
+   - Place the k-mirror at 180 degrees.
-   - Select the Ha-narrow and CH4-875 filters on fwsci1/2
+   - Select the Ha-narrow and 875 filter on fwsci1 and the Ha-narrow filter on fwsci2
    - turn off power for all devices on MagAO-X following the regular shutdown procedure.
+   - turn off all devices on ``usbdu0`` and ``usbdu0`` in the advanced tab of ``pwrGUI``
    - use the ``shutdown -h now`` command to halt both RTC and ICC
-   - once the computers are off, turn off all things in the rack.
+   - once the computers are off, power off any remaining items.

 -  Remove blower hose and cover the hole.